jason-lequyer/SpillOT/README.md

   - python=3.11, numpy, scipy, tifffile
   - imagecodecs is optional but recommended for wider TIFF codec support

-- Does the fiji plugin use a GPU
+- Does the Fiji plugin use a GPU
   - No. The debleeder is CPU-based.
 However the separate denoiser scripts will require a GPU.

 ---